nikwou/java-spark-example/README.md

 As mentioned above, we want to use cloud processing capabilities in order to get the processing done in a reasonable amount of time.
 Accordingly, the basic concept is as follows:

-* Create and set up a cloud server instance with 16 virtual cores, 32 GB of RAM and SSD storage
+* Create and set up a Linux cloud server instance with 16 virtual cores, 32 GB of RAM and SSD storage
 * Upload the Apache Spark application as a Maven package
 * Build the jar
 * Run the jar (ie, the Apache Spark application) including the following steps: